Vaida12345/waifuExtension/README.md

 # waifuExtension
 The waifu2x on Mac.

-Use this app to enlarge your images, videos with Machine Learning, interpolate frames for your video.

 The new version is capable of taking advantages of CPU, GPU, and [ANE](https://github.com/hollance/neural-engine).

 ## Usage
-Enlarge videos or images with machine learning on Mac.
+- Enlarge videos or images with machine learning on Mac.
+- Interpolate frames for videos.

 ## Install
 Files and source code could be found in [releases](https://github.com/Vaida12345/waifuExtension/releases).